-The North Central Weed Science Society is offering up to six (6) Travel Awards to qualifying graduate students for their first attendance at the NCWSS annual meeting.
+The North Central Weed Science Society is offering up to four (4) Travel Awards to qualifying students for their first attendance at the NCWSS annual meeting.
 The society reserves the right to increase the number of Travel Awards based on additional financial support from a corporate sponsor.
-These scholarships will provide up to \$500 per student plus a complimentary registration fee for the annual meeting.
-Students and/or their graduate advisor are responsible for all remaining costs incurred to attend the NCWSS annual meeting, including travel and meals.
-This travel grant program is intended to encourage graduate student involvement in the NCWSS annual meeting while students are in the early portion of their graduate program.
+This award will provide a complimentary registration for the annual meeting.

+Students and/or their advisor are responsible for all remaining costs incurred to attend the NCWSS annual meeting, including hotel, travel, and meals.
+This travel grant program is intended to encourage student involvement in the NCWSS annual meeting while students are in the early portion of their graduate program.
+No more than one applicant will be permitted per advisor.